KnowinkPublishing/Technical-Writing-Reference/README.md

 ## Can I Contribute?

 By all means.
-Find some relevant content and add it to the site.
+Find some relevant content and add it to the site and create a pull request.

 Coding format: For the most part this is created in Markdown.
 I did cheat a little to get the indentations by prefixing HTML non-breaking spaces to some lines.
 In Markdown an entry would look like: